-The main premise behind branch-and-cut [36] is that if the convex hull of an MILP is obtained, the problem reduces to solving a linear programming problem.
-Owing to linearity of the problem, the surface of the convex hull is polyhedral [41], and vertices of the convex hull are feasible solutions to the original MILP problem.
+The main premise behind branch-and-cut [36] is that if the convex hull1 of an MILP problem is obtained, the solution process is reduced to solving an LP problem.
+Owing to the linearity of the problem, the surface of the convex hull is polyhedral [41], and vertices of the convex hull are feasible solutions to the original MILP problem.
 Because of finite numbers of variables and constraints, the number of vertices is finite and linear programming methods such as simplex methods converge to the optimal feasible solution within a finite number of iterations [37, p.
 6].
 However, the convex hull generally cannot be obtained.
-After relaxing integrality requirements, branch-andcut solves the LP-relaxed problem [37].
-Attempting to obtain feasible solutions, branch-and-cut uses "cuts" to cut off LP regions that contain fractional vertices without cutting off feasible solutions.
-While cuts generally require an infinite number of iterations to define facets of the convex hull, branchand-cut resorts to branch-and-bound [38, 39] after a finite number of iterations when "tailing off" of cuts occurs [40, p.
-349].
-Since the number of fractional vertices that correspond to integer variables is finite, the number of branching operations required to obtain optimal feasible solutions is also finite.
+After relaxing integrality requirements, branch-and-cut solves the LP-relaxed problem